Mon, 10/12/2020 - 10:00am

 It’s OK to call a physician assistant a PA, but it’s incorrect to call one a “physician's assistant.”
 The term for someone that actually performs clinical tasks for a doctor, such as taking vital signs or drawing blood, is a “medical assistant.”
-And while some do choose to complete a one to two-year formal training program, these health care workers are not required to receive formal training or to be licensed as a medical assistant.
+These are just a few of the very real differences between what is done by a medical assistant vs a physician assistant’s day-to-day duty.
+And while some do choose to complete a one- to two-year formal training program, these health care workers are not required to receive formal training or to be licensed as a medical assistant.

 Similar to a doctor, a PA is qualified to provide primary care to patients.
 In fact, PAs can perform about 80 percent of the functions a physician can.
-There’s really quite a bit of overlap between the two roles.
+There’s really quite a bit of overlap between the two roles, physician assistants vs doctors.
 However, one key difference is that PAs often assist doctors during surgical procedures, but they themselves are not actually licensed to perform surgery.

 A PA works in partnership with, and under the supervision of, a licensed physician.
 But the doctor doesn’t need to be on the premises while the physician assistant is treating a patient.
 As long as the physician is reachable by phone, should the need for a consultation arise, the PA is fully qualified to diagnose and treat illnesses and injuries.

 About 36 percent of physician assistants work in primary care, making them the first point of patient contact in a doctor’s office or health clinic.
+But what is involved in the day in the life of a physician assistant?
+A lot, actually.
 In their roles as primary care providers, physician assistant job duties often include (but are not limited to):

 - Performing patient exams